scottgigawatt/duplex/config/overlay-reset/README.md

-# Kometa Overlay Reset Configuration
+# 🧹 Kometa Overlay Reset Configuration

-Welcome to the `overlay-reset` directory.
-This directory contains the Docker Compose configuration for Kometa Overlay Reset, a Python 3 project designed to remove overlays from Plex libraries.
+Welcome to the `overlay-reset` directory! 🎉 This directory contains the Docker Compose configuration for **Kometa Overlay Reset**, a Python 3 project designed to remove overlays from your Plex libraries. 🖥️

-## Usage
+## 🛠️ Usage

 1. **Clone Repository:**